Monza: 20th century

 At the beginning of the century, Monza counted 41,200 inhabitants; in 1911 it was among the eight most industrialised centres of Italy.
 The main activities were related to the processing of cotton, mechanics, hat factories and industries.

 Between the two world wars, the city's industrial structure did not undergo substantial change while recording significant increases in production volumes.
 The Autodromo (1922) and a golf course (1925) were built in the park.

 The Second World War, between 1940 and 1945, caused several bombings of Monza, with civilian casualties; after the September 1943 Italian Armistice, the area was occupied by the Germans.

 In the second half of the century, the city experienced a significant increase in population and subsequent building development.
 With the development of various activities occurring problems related to traffic and links to nearby towns, especially with Milan.

 21st century

 At the beginning of the century, Monza had about 120,000 inhabitants.
 The city became the capital of the Province of Monza and Brianza on 11 June 2004.
 In 2009–2013 a tunnel was built to supplement the Viale Lombardia (SS36 national road), one of the busiest streets in Europe.

 Government

 Main sights

 In the course of its history, Monza withstood thirty-two sieges, but the Porta d'Agrate is all that remains of its original walls and fortifications.
-Nearby is the nunnery in which the Nun of Monza was enclosed in Manzoni's I Promessi Sposi.
+Nearby is the nunnery in which the Nun of Monza was enclosed in Manzoni's The Betrothed.

 Monza is known for its Romanesque-Gothic style Cathedral of Saint John (Duomo).
 The black-and-white marble arcaded façade was erected in the mid-14th century by Matteo da Campione.
 The campanile was erected in 1606 to designs by Pellegrino Tibaldi.